onetep-devel/tutorials/source/T9_hematite_dftu.rst

 .. |pic2| image:: _static/tutorial_9/hema_hexa.png
    :width: 32%

-Fig.1: Primitive rhombohedral cell (left), Conventional hexagonal cell (right).
+Fig.1: Primitive rhombohedral cell (left), conventional hexagonal cell (right).
 Fe atoms with spin up and down are in green and pink, respectively.
-O atoms are in orange
+O atoms are in orange.

 Magnetic systems are challenging to model due to the existence of very many different local minima which, in most cases, are very close in energy.